Cyril-Meyer/GaitUpStepUp/README.md

 # GaitUpStepUp
 MC@MSD 2nd International StepUP Competition for Biometric Footstep Recognition

+The team is composed of [Maxime Devanne](https://github.com/maxwell1503) and myself [Cyril Meyer](https://github.com/Cyril-Meyer).

+We are both member of the [MSD](https://msd-irimas.github.io/) team within the [IRIMAS](https://www.irimas.uha.fr/) research institute.

+## TLDR I want to see the best submission method only

+* PrepData
+  * use export 1 for image video preprocessing
+  * export 4 `XId` dict is used during trainning for custom batches
+* TrainV4 with `X_AllStepsR_f32_norm` and concat on series channel
+* PredMax (TODO)

+## Notebooks explained

+* PrepData : from original data to easy to load numpy array
+  * Export 1 : export with log norm
+  * Export 2 : export with minmax norm
+  * Export 3 : 1 with metadata dictionary for custom batches
+  * Export 4 : export with L/R pairs and more metadata dictionary for custom batches
+  * Export 5 : export with gaussian filter try 1
+  * Export 6 : export with gaussian filter try 2
+* Train : train model
+  * TrainV1 : 1D model train with single foot
+  * TrainV2 : contrastive loss / gradient reversal try
+  * TrainV3 : contrastive loss with custom batches
+  * TrainV4 : 1D model with pairs of feet + contrastive loss + custom batches
+* Pred : from trained model to scores
+  * PredV1 : pred for 1D models which process 1 foot (merge embeding by averaging)
+  * PredV2 : pred for 1D models which process pairs of feet
+  * PredMax (TODO)
+* inception*.py : models

+# More details

 ## History

 | Submission | Score | Idea |